microsoft/codetour/README.md

 - `ref` - An optional "git ref" (branch/tag/commit) that this tour applies to.
 See [versioning tours](#versioning-tours) for more details.
 - `isPrimary` - Indicates that this tour is the primary tour within the workspace that an end-user should be guided through.
 - `nextTour` - The title of the tour that this tour is [meant to precede](#linking-tours).
+- `when` - Specifies the condition that must be met before this tour is shown.
+The value of this property is a string that is evaluated as JavaScript.
 - `steps` _(Required)_ - An array of tour steps
   - `description` _(Required)_ - The text which explains the current file/line number, and can include plain text and markdown syntax
   - `file` - The file path (relative to the workspace root) that this step is associated with